JGL/SharingElements/README.md

 bundle exec pod install
 ```

-Finally, make sure to open the Xcode workspace, not the Xcode project:
+Make sure to open the Xcode workspace, not the Xcode project:

 ```
 open SharingElements.xcworkspace
 ```

+Compile and build.

+## Running instructions:

+Press the M key to hide/show the mouse
+Press the F key to switch between fullscreen/windowed mode
+Press command I to hide/show the interface
+Click and drag with the mouse to rotate the canvas in 3D, double click to reset to origin
+Don't forget to disable screen saver and other energy saving options on the installation Mac Mini M1!